google/weather-tools/weather_dl/README.md

   ('fs://<my-collection>?projectId=<my-project-id>'), a GCS bucket URI, or 'noop://<name>' for an in-memory location.
 * `-n, --num-requests-per-key`: Number of concurrent requests to make per API key.
 Default: make an educated guess per client & config.
 Please see the client documentation for more details.
+* `-p, --partition-chunks`: Group shards into chunks of this size when computing the partitions.
+Specifically, this affects how we chunk elements in a cartesian product, which affects parallelization of that step.
+Default: chunks of 1000 elements.

 Invoke with `-h` or `--help` to see the full range of options.